webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 * the origin of the push resource is not included in the "aud" (Audience) claim, or

-* the public key used to sign the doesn't match the one that was included in the creation of the push message.
+* the public key used to sign the JWT doesn't match the one that was included in the creation of the push message.

 A push subscription that is not restricted to a particular key MAY still validate a token that is present, except for the last check.
 A push service MAY